-While many Americans are exploring domestic retirement locations, others are also considering retiring abroad.
-Why?
-This is mainly because other countries, like Belize, often offer lower-cost living options and attractive weather conditions.
+One of the most important decisions you’ll make about your retirement is where to live.
+While your ming may first go to domestic locales, other countries, like Belize, often offer lower-cost living options and attractive weather conditions.
 And in some countries, a couple can live comfortably off a Social Security check alone.
+Belize specifically has another bonus for Americans — English is the main language.
 But does that mean you should retire abroad?
 Below, we take a closer look at how much it costs to retire in Belize.
 And if you want some hands-on guidance as you think about retiring abroad, consider enlisting the help of a trusted financial advisor.

 How Much Does it Cost to Retire in Belize?

 The cost of living in Belize is roughly 31% lower than that in the U.S., according to Numbeo, a site that collects global cost-of-living data.
 In addition, around $0.50 is worth one Belize dollar (BZD).
 But how much can you live on each month?
 That amount depends on where you live and how you budget your money.
 For instance, your decisions when it comes to housing, food and transportation costs may greatly increase or decrease your monthly expenses.
 And though Belize’s cost of living is comparably lower than that of the U.S., its costs vary per area.
 However, you may very well be able to survive with a monthly budget between $1,200 and $1,500.
 But housing and food will play a significant role in your monthly bill.
 Below, we take a closer look at those options.